cdapio/cdap/cdap-docs/introduction/source/index.rst

 **Let's see how we would build a real-world application using CDAP:**

 - *Wise App* performs Web analytics on access logs
-- *WiseFlow* parses and computes pageview count per IP in realtime
+- *WiseFlow* parses and computes pageview count per IP in real time
 - A MapReduce computes bounce counts: percentage of pages that *don’t* go to another page before exiting
 - Service to expose the data
 - Unified platform for different processing paradigms